Body fat percentage is a better predictor of obesity-related risks than BMI

 The study conducted a correlation analysis using data from the National Health and Nutrition Examination Survey (NHANES) to estimate %BF thresholds for defining overweight and obesity.

-Data collected included demographics, laboratory measurements (including fasting glucose, triglycerides, HDL cholesterol, blood pressure), anthropometric measures (BMI, weight, height, waist circumference), and whole body DXA results.
+Data collected included demographics, laboratory measurements (including fasting glucose, triglycerides, HDL cholesterol, blood pressure), anthropometric measures (BMI, weight, height, waist circumference), and whole-body DXA results.

-Each participant's metabolic health was classified based on the presence of MetSyn, defined by the presence of at least three of five key markers: increased waist circumference, low HDL, high fasting glucose, high blood pressure, and high triglycerides.
+Each participant's metabolic health was classified based on the presence of MetSyn, defined as the presence of at least three of five key markers: increased waist circumference, low HDL, high fasting glucose, high blood pressure, and high triglycerides.

-Data from 16,918 people (8,184 women and 8,734 men) with an average age of about 42 years, representing various ethnic groups, were analyzed.
+Data from 16,918 people (8,184 women and 8,734 men) with an average age of about 42 years, representing different ethnic groups, were analyzed.

-Using these %BF thresholds, 27.2% of women and 27.7% of men were classified as normal weight, 33.5% of women and 34.0% of men were classified as overweight, and 39.4% women and 38.3% of men are considered obese.
+Using these %BF thresholds, 27.2% of women and 27.7% of men were classified as normal weight, 33.5% of women and 34.0% of men were classified as overweight, and 39.4% of women and 38.3% of men were classified as obese.

 Additionally, differences in the correlation of BMI with %BF between men and women highlight the limitations of using BMI to assess obesity and its associated health risks.